adityabhattad2021/Gender-Classification-from-Thermal-Faces/paper.md

 ## 4. Experimental Results

 ### 4.1 Experimental Setup
-To rigorously assess the efficacy of our baseline models and the proposed Ther-SE-ResNet architecture, we designed a comprehensive experimental framework involving multiple dataset configurations.
-Specifically, we utilized the Tufts dataset, the Charlotte dataset, and a combined dataset merging both, and two cross-dataset.
+To rigorously assess the efficacy of our baseline models and the proposed TH-SE-ResNet architecture, we designed a comprehensive experimental framework involving multiple dataset configurations.
+Specifically, we utilized the Tufts dataset, the Charlotte dataset, and a combined dataset merging both.
 These configurations enabled us to evaluate the models’ performance within individual datasets as well as their ability to generalize across distinct datasets, a critical aspect of real-world applicability.

 For training, all models were optimized using the Adam algorithm, configured with momentum parameters \(\beta_1 = 0.9\) and \(\beta_2 = 0.999\), which are widely adopted for their stability and efficiency in deep learning tasks.
 We set the initial learning rate to 0.00005, a value selected to ensure gradual parameter updates suitable for our architecture.
 To enhance training dynamics, we implemented a 5-epoch warmup phase during which the learning rate increased linearly from zero to the specified value, followed by cosine annealing for the subsequent epochs to promote smooth convergence to an optimal solution.
 We experimented with batch sizes of 32 and 64 to explore their effects on training stability and generalization performance, providing insights into the trade-offs between computational efficiency and model accuracy.